ddionrails/ddionrails/README.md

 This project is licensed under the GNU AGPL-3.0 License -see the [LICENSE.md](https://github.com/ddionrails/ddionrails/blob/master/LICENSE.md) file for details

+## Contributions

+Please see our [CONTRIBUTING.md](.github/CONTRIBUTING.md), if you want to contribute to this project.

 <!-- Markdown link & img dfn's -->